nsacyber/Mitigating-Web-Shells/README.md

 Web shells are easy to modify without losing functionality and can thus be tailored to avoid host base signatures such as file artifacts.
 In rare cases, web shells may even run entirely in memory (i.e., fileless execution) making file based detection impossible.
 However, attackers may make little to no modifications to web shells for a variety of reasons.
 In these cases, it may be possible to detect common web shells using pattern matching techniques, such as [YARA rules](https://virustotal.github.io/yara/).
 YARA rules can be imported by a variety of security products or can be run using a standalone [YARA scanning tool](https://github.com/virustotal/yara/releases/tag/v3.11.0).
 The instructions below assume use of the standalone YARA scanning tool.
 For other security products, consult documentation or talk to the vendor to determine if YARA is supported.

 #### YARA rules for detecting common web shells
 The YARA rules contain a variety of signatures for common web shells and some heuristic approaches to identifying artifacts typically found in web shells.
 Two sets of signatures are provided, _[core](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/core.webshell_detection.yara)_ ([compiled core rules](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/core.yara.bin)) and _[extended](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/extended.webshell_detection.yara)_ ([compiled extended rules](https://github.com/nsacyber/Mitigating-Web-Shells/blob/master/extended.yara.bin)).
+It is recommended to use the compiled versions of the rules as some host-based security systems will falsely flag the uncompiled rules as malicious.
 + _core_ rules include only indicators for common web shells that are unlikely to occur in benign web application files.
 These rules should return minimal false positive results but are also less likely to detect variations of common shells
 + _extended_ rules include both indicators for common web shells and indicators of techniques frequently used in web shells, such as obfuscation, dynamic execution, and encoding.
 Because these techniques are also sometimes used in benign web applications, these rules are likely to produce a significant number of false positive results but are also detect a broader range of web shells.
 Administrators should prioritize vetting results from the core rules before investigating results from the extended rules.
 For some applications, the extended rules will result in too many false positives to be useful.